History of autism: Leo Kanner

-In the paper he notices a pattern of children with childhood schizophrenia have a "combination of extreme autism, obsessiveness, stereotypy, and echolalia..." that differ greatly from other people with childhood schizophrenia.
+In the paper he notices a pattern of children with childhood schizophrenia have a "combination of extreme autism, obsessiveness, stereotypy, and echolalia..." that differ greatly from other people with schizophrenia.
 He also notes that these children often present with "the powerful desire for aloneness and sameness..." and "between the ages of 6 and 8 do not play with other children but instead along side them."
 He adds that "reading skill is acquired quickly, but the children read monotonously, and a story or moving picture is experienced in unrelated portions rather than in its coherent totality..."

 Also, "in the whole group, there are few really warmhearted fathers and mothers.
 For the most part, the parents, grandparents, and collaterals are persons strongly preoccupied with abstractions of a scientific, literary, or artistic nature, and limited in genuine interest in people."

 Almost all the characteristics described in this paper, notably "autistic aloneness" and "insistence on sameness", are still regarded as typical of autistic spectrum disorder.
 It is also possibly the first time that the phrase "special interest" is used in print in its modern autism-related context.

 As for the cause of the condition, it states:

 We must, then, assume that these children have come into the world with innate inability to form the usual, biologically provided affective contact with people, just as other children come into the world with innate physical or intellectual hand[i]caps.

 The term Kanner's syndrome was later coined to describe the children's condition, in particular to distinguish them from the differing symptoms of Asperger's children.
 This syndrome has also sometimes been known as classic autism.

 Kanner and Asperger's colleague George Frankl published the paper "Language and Affective Contact" in the same journal edition as Kanner's 1943 paper.
 It describes different kinds of speech problems children have.
 In particular, he identifies a group of speech-troubled children defined by having a "lack of contact with persons", which can be considered to be an autistic group.
 Frankl's precise role in the development of the concept of autism is not clear.

 In September 1944, Kanner published the paper "Early Infantile Autism", giving his newly identified condition a new name.
 The paper has much in common with Kanner's 1943 paper.
 It included only two case studies, but had a much more detailed introduction.